timoast/MPAL-hg38/README.md

 ```

 This will download cellranger-atac 2.0.0, the hg38 reference genome, the raw
-FASTQ files from ENA, and map the reads to hg38.
+data from SRA, and map the reads to hg38.
 The final output will be
 a scATAC-seq fragment file for each sample.